Skip Navigation

 Use heroku addons:docs papertrail to view documentation

-This command provisions the add-on and configures it for your application.
 To see this particular add-on in action, visit your application’s Heroku URL a few times.
-Each visit generates more log messages, which routes to the Papertrail add-on.
+Each visit generates more log messages, which get routed to the Papertrail add-on.
 Visit the Papertrail console to see the log messages:

 $ heroku addons:open papertrail